 - Pair step repair with other concrete projects.
 You can save money by asking a professional to repair your concrete steps alongside other cement repairs or projects, like asking them to install a new cement walkway.
 It also increases your chances of finding a contractor willing to take the job.

 - Know who to hire.
 Because replacing a few outdoor steps can be a relatively small and simple job, a local handyman may be a more affordable option than a mason, but be sure to check licensing requirements in your state.
 Indoor concrete stairs, which are subject to more building codes than porch steps, should be repaired by a concrete or masonry professional.

-While this can seem a relatively simple home improvement project, it's worthwhile to hire someone who can do the job properly and ensure that it's done correctly and safely.
+While this can seem a relatively simple home improvement project, it's worthwhile to hire a concrete step contractor on Thumbtack who can do the job properly and ensure that it's done correctly and safely.
 Call in a pro near you and let them guide you through.